aborroy/alfresco-genai/README.md

 >> Once this command has finished, every document in the folder should include a populated `Summary` property (accessible in "view" mode)

-6. Run the Alfresco AI Applier to classify the documents
+6. Run the Alfresco AI Applier to classify the documents based on a list of terms in a specific folder

 ```sh
 $ cd alfresco-ai/alfresco-ai-applier